the-J/WhiteGoat/README.md

 ### Stack
     - nodejs
-    - postgresDB with sequelize
+    - postgres with sequelize
-    - docker (comming soon)
+    - docker

 ### About